tkchafin/ADratio/README.md

 ### ADratio inputs

 ADratio requires a very simple input file which can be parsed from a [bedGraph](https://genome.ucsc.edu/goldenPath/help/bedgraph.html) file, or produced using the [bedtools](https://bedtools.readthedocs.io/en/latest/) [genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html) tool.
-All that is required is a tab-delimited field (for each of 2 samples) formatted like so:
+Note that bedGraph uses a *zero-relative, half-open coordinate system*.
+More on what that means below.
+The bedGraph (for each of 2 samples) should be a tab-delimited text file with four fields:
 ```
 AB1011.1  0	10	1
-AB1011.1  10	14	2
-AB1011.1  14	18	3
+AB1011.1  10	15	3
+AB1011.1  15	16	4
+AB1011.1	17	20	5
 ...
 ...
 ...